KamilaHase/MS2/README.md

 - alert functionality (after submit) should be added to touch screens
 - change color in computer version - it would be nicer if after clicking on submit "Check answers" the actual words would change their background color according to if they were placed correctly or wrong
 - button with detailed instructions on game section
+- many more options in design - e.g. add movement to the lamp in index.html, add interactivity to item images: e.g. on hover they would shake/turn around etc.

 ## Technologies Used
 (adapted accordingly by: https://github.com/Code-Institute-Solutions/SampleREADME)